Relief of Douglas MacArthur: Public statements

 On 1 December 1950, MacArthur was asked by a reporter if the restrictions on operations against Chinese forces on the far side of the Yalu River were "a handicap to effective military operations".
 He replied that they were indeed "an enormous handicap, unprecedented in military history".
 On 6 December, Truman issued a directive requiring all military officers and diplomatic officials to clear with the State Department all but routine statements before making them public, "and...refrain from direct communications on military or foreign policy with newspapers, magazines, and other publicity media".
 Major General Courtney Whitney gave MacArthur a legal opinion that this applied "solely to formal public statements and not to communiqués, correspondence or personal conversations".
-MacArthur made similar remarks in press statements on 13 February and 7 March 1951.
+However, MacArthur went on to make similar remarks in press statements on 13 February and 7 March 1951.

 In February and March 1951, the tide of war began to turn again, and MacArthur's forces drove north.
 Seoul, which had fallen on 4 January, was recaptured on 17 March.
 This raised hopes in Washington that the Chinese and North Koreans might be amenable to a ceasefire agreement, and Truman prepared a statement to this effect.
 MacArthur was informed of it by the Joint Chiefs on 20 March, and he warned the new commander of the Eighth Army, Lieutenant General Matthew B. Ridgway, that political constraints might soon impose limits on his proposed operations.
 On 23 March, MacArthur issued a communiqué about offering a ceasefire to the Chinese:

 Of even greater significance than our tactical successes has been the clear revelation that this new enemy, Red China, of such exaggerated and vaunted military power, lacks the industrial capability to provide adequately many critical items necessary to the conduct of modern war.
 He lacks the manufacturing base and those raw materials needed to produce, maintain and operate even moderate air and naval power, and he cannot provide the essentials for successful ground operations, such as tanks, heavy artillery and other refinements science has introduced into the conduct of military campaigns.
 Formerly his great numerical potential might well have filled this gap but with the development of existing methods of mass destruction numbers alone do not offset the vulnerability inherent in such deficiencies.
 Control of the seas and the air, which in turn means control over supplies, communications and transportation, are no less essential and decisive now than in the past.
 When this control exists, as in our case, and is coupled with an inferiority of ground firepower in the enemy's case, the resulting disparity is such that it cannot be overcome by bravery, however fanatical, or the most gross indifference to human loss.